'Red-winged Parrots' by Lyle Holmes explains some little-known facts about this underrated bird, based on personal experience.

 Scaly-Face Mite (Cnemidocoptes pilae)

 This is a common parasite of budgies, neophemas, polytelis spp, finches and canaries.
 This mite generally invades the skin around the face i.e. around beak, nares, eyes and around the feet, hence its name.
 In finches and canaries it is known as ‘tassel foot’ due to the long tassel like projections of debris on the toes often forming webbing or pads between them.
-Spread is by direct transmission.
+Spread /transmission is by direct contact.

 Diagnosis - is by observing the tunnels made by the mites in the skin debris giving a honeycombed appearance and by finding mites or their eggs on skin scrapings.